Garlic Lime Oven Baked Salmon Recipe

 Today’s oven baked salmon recipe is one of my favorites for any night of the week.

-The bold and zesty flavored-oil seeps into the salmon while baking, creating amazing contrast, while keeping it moist.
+The bold and zesty flavored-oil will seep into the salmon while baking, creating amazing contrast while keeping it moist.

 One of the biggest mistakes when cooking fish is over-cooking.
 As with any type of fish, it should be cooked until just barely cooked through, so it flakes when pricked with a fork, but is still moist and tender on the inside.

 Just look at that.

 Spicy, garlicky, limey, tender and rich… salmon at its best.